SASS 4000 Aerosol Concentrator

 • Available bioassay methods are not sensitive enough.

-In response to these issues, Research International is now offering the SASS 4000, the highest-capacity portable aerosol preconcentrator in production.
+In response to these issues, Research International offers the SASS 4000, the highest-capacity portable aerosol preconcentrator in production.

 • Features